IT Support & Cybersecurity for Manufacturing Companies

 Ransomware & Operational Downtime

-Manufacturing environments are tightly connected — ERP, shipping, inventory, and email all feed production.
+Manufacturing environments are tightly connected: ERP, shipping, inventory, and email all feed production.
 Ransomware locks these systems and halts output.
 Even a short outage delays orders, disrupts schedules, and creates downstream customer and supplier problems.

 In a published case study, a Fusion client experienced ransomware on a Friday evening.
-Systems were isolated, backups verified, and the business was fully operational by Monday morning — 100% of data recovered, $0 ransom paid.
+Systems were isolated, backups verified, and the business was fully operational by Monday morning.
+100% of data recovered, $0 ransom paid.
 Read the full case study.

 Supply Chain & Vendor Access

-Manufacturers share systems, portals, and data flows with suppliers, logistics partners, and vendors.
+Industrial cybersecurity is essential because manufacturers share systems, portals, and data flows with suppliers, logistics partners, and vendors.
 If outside credentials are compromised or stale access isn’t cleaned up, attackers enter through a partner relationship rather than a direct attack.

 IT/OT Boundary Exposure